msteudtn/Mat-O-Wahl/readme.md

 - no PHP or MySQL / MariaDB needed (optional for statistics)
 - no npm or any other packaging manager needed
 - knowing, how to open a text-file and/or a spread-sheet-software

+## Mat-o-Wahl and GDPR

+- All calculations happen inside the user's browsers
+- No data is collected on a server (optional for statistics - Exception: default access-logging by your webhosting-provider, i.e. IP-address and time)
+- No external files (e.g. Content Delivery Network / CDN, Facebook-plugins, Bootstrap, jQuery) - all included

 ## LICENSE